TomoGuide/TomoGuide.github.io/docs/03-tutorial/index.md

 - **CTF Estimation**: The electron microscope’s lenses can cause distortions in the images.
 The “Contrast Transfer Function” (CTF) describes those distortions.
 By estimating the CTF, you gather important information that helps correct these effects later on.
-- **Tilt-Series Curation**: Because you take a series of images at various tilt angles, some may be poor quality (e.g., too much drift or damage).
+- **Tilt-Series Curation**: Because you take a series of images at various tilt angles, some may be of poor quality (e.g., too much drift or damage).
 Tilt-series curation is where you review the images and remove or flag the bad ones, ensuring only the best data moves forward.